What is a task branch workflow?

 What are feature toggles?
 These are critical for continuous deployment.
 This software development technique allows features to be tested before they’re completed and ready for release.

 A feature toggle can hide, enable, or disable the feature during runtime.
 It allows you to enable a feature only for the dev team, a small number of early adopters, or for everyone.
 For example, a developer can enable a feature for testing and disable it for other users during development.

 Let’s look at an example.
 You have a big feature split into seven parts that will be converted to tasks and implemented using task branches.
 How is it possible to deploy Part 4 if nothing else is ready?

-Part 4 can be merged to the main branch and even deployed, but hidden using a feature toggle.
+Part 4 can be merged to the main branch and even deployed while still hidden using a feature toggle.

-Hidden doesn't mean the new code skips testing before release.
-When the entire feature is ready to be activated, the individual parts have already been tested several times.
+Hidden doesn’t mean the new code skips testing before release.
+When the entire feature is ready to be activated, the individual parts will already have been tested several times.
 The integration of the last piece won’t trigger a big-bang merge; it’s just a smaller part going through into main.